-Since our inception, we have not generated significant revenues from our operations and have funded our operations through the sale of our equity securities and debt securities.
-The implementation of our business plan, as discussed in Item 1 of this Annual Report ("Business"), will require the receipt of sufficient equity and/or debt financing to purchase necessary equipment, technology and materials, fund our clinical trials and other research and development efforts, retire our outstanding debt and otherwise fund our operations.
+Since our inception, we have not generated revenues from our operations and have funded our operations through the sale of our equity securities and debt securities.
+The implementation of our business plan, as discussed in this prospectus under the caption "Business," will require the receipt of sufficient equity and/or debt financing to purchase necessary equipment, technology and materials, fund our clinical trials and other research and development efforts and otherwise fund our operations.
 We anticipate that we will require approximately \$12,000,000 in financing to complete a Phase 2 clinical trial using BRTX-100.
 We anticipate that we will require approximately \$45,000,000 in further additional funding to complete our clinical trials using BRTX-100 (assuming the receipt of no revenues).
-We will also require a substantial amount of additional funding to implement our other programs described in Item 1 of this Annual Report ("Business"), including our metabolic ThermoStem Program, repay our outstanding debt (assuming such debt is not converted into equity) and fund general operations.
-We received debtor-in-possession ("DIP") funding of \$1,189,413 during the Chapter 11 Case and debt financing of \$3,848,548 on the effective date of the Chapter 11 Case.
-The Plan of Reorganization provides for additional debt funding of \$3,500,000 (less our DIP funding obligation, including accrued interest, of \$1,226,901 at the effective date of the Chapter 11 Case, less DIP costs incurred by the DIP lender) as needed, from our DIP lender upon our becoming current in our SEC periodic report filings (which will be the case upon the filing of this Annual Report).
-Such additional funding from the DIP lender, if received, will not be sufficient to satisfy our needs.
+We will also require a substantial amount of additional funding to implement our other programs described in this prospectus under the caption "Business," including our metabolic ThermoStem Program, and fund general operations.
+The net proceeds of this offering will not be sufficient to satisfy the foregoing needs.
 No assurance can be given that the anticipated amounts of required funding are correct or that we will be able to accomplish our goals within the timeframes projected.
-In addition, no assurance can be given that we will be able to o
+In addition, no assurance can be given that we will be able to obtain any required financing on commercially reasonable terms or otherwise.
+In the event we do not obtain the financing required for the above purposes, we may have to curtail our development, marketing and promotional activities, which would have a material adverse effect on our business, financial condition and results of operations, and ultimately we could be forced to discontinue our operations and liquidate.